doubledutch/doubledutch.github.io-old/faq.md

 1. Would the extension work as a separate app section that attendees can reach from the menu?
    If so, it may be a good candidate for a DDDP extension.
-2. Would it require access to mobile device sensors like accelerometers, health data, AR/VR capabilities, or push messaging or require access to data from other apps?
+2. Would it require access to mobile device capabilities like accelerometers, health data, AR/VR capabilities, push messaging, or access to data from other apps?
 If so, DDDP unfortunately does not support these functionalities at this time.
 3. Would the extension need to store data in a backend?
    No problem!
 We have deep